 Jack tells his companion Verge that he is a serial killer.
 He racked up a kill count of more than sixty victims and was given the nickname Mr Sophistication.
 He illustrates his account with stories of several of his kills.
 In his methods, Jack was obsessive compulsive about any trace of blood that might have been left at the scene.
 Though living on an inheritance, Jack also had ambitions to be an architect and kept trying to design a house.
 He regarded what he did as an art and as they travel together, he and Verge debate the meaning of what Jack did

-During these scenes, von Trier inserts a stretch of dialogue where Dillon berates Keogh about why it is always the man’s fault – “it is like you are some sort of wandering guilty person without even having harmed a single kitten … women are always the victims and men they are always the criminals”, which is something that well and truly disappears down into Red Pill territory.
+During these scenes, von Trier inserts a stretch of dialogue where Dillon berates Keough about why it is always the man’s fault – “it is like you are some sort of wandering guilty person without even having harmed a single kitten … women are always the victims and men they are always the criminals”, which is something that well and truly disappears into Red Pill territory.
 Just as much as was the case with Antichrist, you feel like The House That Jack Built is an opportunity where von Trier is unleashing a lot of pent up anger against the women he previously regarded as saintly.
+The subsequent The Kingdom: Exodus (2022) also featured a character on the end of false sexual harassment claims.

 Like Nymphomaniac, The House That Jack Built is not a plot so much as a series of individual chapters illustrating incidents from Jack’s life.
 (In either film, you could fairly much view the chapters in any order).
 The film is shot in the same handheld widescreen look that von Trier employed on Breaking the Waves and comes without any musical score (apart from during the interludes in between chapters).